Vaibhav-Semwal/chatting_app/README.md

 # chatting_app
 making a basic chat app with 2 persons being able to talk with one another.

-interfaced made usign java awt. connected server and client using java sockets.
+interfaced made usign java swing library. connected server and client using sockets library.

 note: open server.jar before opening the client.jar